robots/survey_gps/trimble/4700/README.txt

 firmware files:
 4700 receiver:
 130may23-alt.47s - fixed week rollover on 1.30 official firmware.
+141fw-fix.bin  - fixed week rollover on 1.41 firmware.
+This can be loaded using loaderpy.

 To load this firmware you need Winflash program from trimble, serial cable and free com port on your system.